 Shaving the hair was traditionally a rite of passage to “celebrate” the birth of an heir in the family, to symbolise new beginnings.
 The shaven hair is meant to be kept for good luck and protection, by bundling it up with red string.

-Of late, service providers get creative and offer new parents the option of turning the shaven hair into the business end of a calligraphy brush or keeping it in an ink seal, which bears your baby’s Chinese name.
-There are home service for this, too!
+Off late, service providers get creative and offer new parents the option of turning the shaven hair into the business end of a calligraphy brush or keeping it in an ink seal, which bears your baby’s Chinese name.
+There are home services for this too.

 …she will be a difficult child.
 Yup, that’s correct.
 How amazing is that?